fnproject/fdk-java/docs/FnFlowsUserGuide.md

 ## What are Flows?

-Fn Flow consists of a set of cient-side APIs for you to use within your Fn apps, as well as a long-running server component (the _completer_) that orchestrates computation beyond the life-cycle of your functions.
+Fn Flow consists of a set of client-side APIs for you to use within your Fn apps, as well as a long-running server component (the _completer_) that orchestrates computation beyond the life-cycle of your functions.
 Together, these components enable non-blocking asynchronous execution flows, where your